NetApp/trident/README.md

 Usage:
  -n <namespace>      Specifies the namespace for the Trident deployment; defaults to the current namespace.
+ -i                  Enables the insecure mode to disable RBAC configuration for Trident and Trident launcher.
  -h                  Prints this usage guide.

 Example: